nipsachdeva/emis/README.md

 	> Mongo DB
 ## Challenges

-Due to work commitments at workplace, the project was started on Friday and majorly carried till sunday night and final bits were pushed post office timings on monday(D-day).
+Due to work commitments at workplace, the project was started on Friday and majorly carried till sunday night and final bits were pushed post office timings on Monday(D-day).

 ## Future Scope:
 1. The pipeline to seek specific resource/attributes request from user.
 2. Flask server work is still in progress, may update by midnight of Monday.
-3. Queuing can be taken care by flask but in case at a time large amount of data/files/requests needs to be process, celery could be used.
+3. Queuing can be taken care by flask but in case at a time large amount of data/files/requests needs to be processed, celery could be used.

 ## Github Repository:
 https://github.com/nipsachdeva/emis.git